lucapette/lucapette.github.com/about.markdown

 title: About me
 layout: default
 keywords: lucapette, about me
-description: "I'm 32 years old and I live and work in Berlin, Germany.
+description: "I'm 33 years old and I live and work in Berlin, Germany.
 I'm a really curious person."
 ---

-I'm 32 years old and I live and work in Berlin, Germany.
+I'm 33 years old and I live and work in Berlin, Germany.
 I'm a really curious person.
 I'm crazy about carrots.
 I have a nice [404](/404.html) page.

 I love
 ------

 - All well performed music
 - Books
-- Git
 - Guitars and playing the guitar
 - Photography
-- Rails
 - Ruby
 - Vim